Oil edges higher on inventory drawdowns, Brent tops $75 a barrel - Up News Info

 COVID-19 continues to inflict a devastating toll on the Americas, with Argentina, Colombia, Cuba, Ecuador and Paraguay among the countries with the world’s highest weekly death rates, the Pan American Health Organization said.

 “While the risk to the demand outlook could increase due to governments across Europe reducing permission for public gatherings, we note that markets have already undergone several rounds of mobility restrictions… yet, the global recovery was not significantly derailed,” analysts from Citi said in a note.
-(Reporting by Jessica Jaganathan; Editing by Sam Holmes and Richard Pullin)
+(Reporting by Jessica Jaganathan; Editing by Sam Holmes, Richard Pullin and Ana Nicolaci da Costa)

 Advertisement